BBA with a Concentration in Entrepreneurship

 At CalSouthern, you can earn your BBA with a concentration in entrepreneurship online and at your own pace—as quickly as your busy schedule will allow.
 Without the restrictions associated with a traditional class schedule, you can study when you want, where you want, without compromising your personal and professional obligations.

-To add a concentration in entrepreneurship to your CalSouthern BBA, you’ll supplement your core business courses (in subjects such as marketing, finance, business law, business communications, and management) with 15 credit hours of elective courses focused on starting and managing a new business.
+To add a concentration in entrepreneurship to your CalSouthern Bachelor of Business Administration degree (BBA), you’ll supplement your core business courses (in subjects such as marketing, finance, business law, business communications, and management) with 15 credit hours of elective courses focused on starting and managing a new business.
 All courses will be taught by CalSouthern’s talented and responsive faculty.
 They are gifted instructors—experienced in facilitating online learning—in addition to being business leaders in their fields of specialty.
 They’ll supplement the latest academic theory with successful, proven, real-world business tactics and strategies while addressing actual business scenarios and case studies.

 We encourage you to take the time to review our School of Business faculty bios, alumni profiles, and course descriptions.
 We’re confident that, as you learn more about CalSouthern, you’ll realize that it’s an excellent choice for your BBA degree.
 We’re an accredited university that measures its performance by your success.
 CalSouthern’s faculty, administration, and staff will provide you with all the tools and support you need to complete your degree program—every step of the way.